-WPI-STATE is a policy advocacy and leadership training fellowship for cisgender and transgender women, genderqueer and non-binary people, and transgender men who want to build their skills to influence public policymaking at the state level.
+WPI-State is a policy advocacy and leadership training fellowship for advocates and activists who work in non-profit organizations.
+We accept applications from cisgender and transgender women, genderqueer and non-binary people, and transgender men who want to build their skills, on behalf of their organizations, to influence public policymaking at the state level.*

 Who We Are

 Widely recognized as one of the most successful policy advocacy training programs in the U.S., the Women Policy’s Institute-State (WPI-State) fellowship was launched by the Women’s Foundation of California (WFC) in 2003.
 The courageous efforts of our fellows have contributed to the passage of 35 new state laws, and even more state and local policy has been created and impacted by our alumni.

 Over the last 15 years, we’ve trained more than 500 grassroots leaders—community organizers, lawyers, educators, healthcare professionals, direct service providers, executive directors, program managers, and public officials—in public policy advocacy at the state and local levels.
 Collectively, they constitute one of the most powerful voices fighting on behalf of communities of color, immigrant communities, queer communities, and low-income communities in our state.

 The vast majority of our alumni describe an increase in their policy advocacy work following their graduation from the WPI, and 92% of these leaders attribute that increase to their participation in the program.
 Alumni often describe WPI as “transformative” and the “best decision” of their careers.

 What You Will Learn and Do

 WPI-State is an experiential training fellowship.
 Over the course of a year, our teams will learn about the policy process by researching, writing, and lobbying for a state legislative bill of their choosing while receiving support and guidance from a mentor who is an expert in public policy work.

 By participating in the WPI-State program, our fellows:

 - Develop legislative and administrative policy advocacy skills;